 - Experiential learning: Outside of the classroom, experiential learning is encouraged through internships, travel opportunities, semesters abroad, Model UN, and field trips embedded in courses.

 - Focus on real data: Our Social and Opinion Research Lab (SORL) provides an opportunity for you to work with real data.
-You can gain hands-on, real-world experience in planning, conducting, and reporting on a real social science issue for one our client organizations.
+You can gain hands-on, real-world experience in planning, conducting, and reporting on a real social science issue for one of our client organizations.

 - Research skills development: In the program, you develop research skills and complete your own original research in your senior thesis or a capstone experience.